Home About Group Projects Publications Code/Data Outreach

 This project is supported by the Swedish Research Council.

-Towards the 3D structure of the magnetic field in the diffuse ISM
+MAG-3D: Towards the 3D structure of the magnetic field in the diffuse ISM

 Our current knowledge of the 3D structure of the Galactic magnetic field is severely limited by the sparsity of observational constraints.
 Most observations probe the magnetic field integrated along the line of sight, thus missing the crucial third dimension.
 With the advent of ESA's Gaia mission, we can now surpass this limitation.
-Aiming towards a reconstruction of the 3D magnetic field, I am exploring new methods to combine (a) traditional observables of the magnetic field like synchrotron emission, (b) stellar parallaxes from Gaia, and (c) stellar polarization as will be delivered by the PASIPHAE survey.
+Aiming towards a reconstruction of the 3D magnetic field, we are exploring new methods to combine (a) traditional observables of the magnetic field like synchrotron emission, (b) stellar parallaxes from Gaia, and (c) stellar polarization as will be delivered by the PASIPHAE survey.

 We have demonstrated the potential of next-generation stellar polarization surveys to tomographically map the magnetic field using data from the RoboPol polarimeter (RoboPol instrument paper).